Estate Planning

 Definitions: Living Trusts vs Family Trusts

-This can include assets like bank accounts or businesses for their exclusive benefit.
+It includes assets like bank accounts or businesses for their exclusive benefit.
 The setup is designed to give you control over the trust's assets.
 It can also safeguard them and minimize taxes for the beneficiaries.

 Is a Family Trust a Living Trust?

-Trusts can be complicated because there are many different options, and the terms depend on your needs.
+This depends on how your lawyer decides which is best for you.
+Trusts vary in structure depending on your needs, state law, and legal advice.
 You should work with a financial advisor and lawyers to help you decide which one you need.

 What's the Purpose of a Living Trust vs a Family Trust?

-When comparing a living trust vs a family trust, you need to consider the main purpose of each.
-Both living and family trusts can help avoid probate and the expenses and legal fees of the process.
-They will both simplify the distribution of assets.
+When comparing a living trust vs a family trust, you need to consider the main purpose of each:

-With a living trust, there is the added benefit of having a successor trustee.
+• A living trust, there is the added benefit of having a successor trustee.
 If you can't take care of your trust, the successor trustee can manage your trust assets.
 This is a good measure to have in place in emergencies or cases of severe and ongoing illness.

 Who Benefits from a Living Trust vs a Family Trust?